Hans Muller & Maria Bigler pioneered an organic approach to agriculture with the German microbiologist, Hans Peter Rusch.

 Hans and Maria both grew up in Switzerland on separate farms in the Emmental and married in 1914.

 The M?llers worked closely with Hans Peter Rusch to develop a natural and sustainable approach to farming.
-A long friendship and prevailed and all parties contributed to the field and also participated at the M?schberg.
+A long friendship prevailed and all parties contributed to the field and also participated at the M?schberg.
 Hans M?ller continued giving courses there for farmers until he died.